ndaman/damagetolerance/docs/exam 1/lecture3.md

 ----
 ## superposition vs. compounding

--   In this course, we use “superposition” to combine loading conditions
+-   In this course, we use *superposition* to combine loading conditions
--   We use “compounding” to combine edge effects
+-   We use *compounding* to combine edge effects
 -   Both are very powerful tools and important concepts

 ----